SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_3-connect_to_hana_cloud_access_data/dsp_integration_3-connect_to_hana_cloud_access_data.md

 The survey results are persisted in a table of a standalone HANA Cloud system.
 To gurantee the anonymity of each employee, only the office code is part of a survey record.
 Our goal is to map the survey results to the locations of our company to analyze the results in SAP Analytics Cloud.

 This exercise is divided into three main parts.
 They are:
+1. Add Datasphere as Trusted Source in HANA Cloud
-1. Create the table in HANA Cloud
+2. Create a table in HANA Cloud
 2. Connect to HANA Cloud
 3. Create a replication flow to access delta data from a table
 4. Create a transformation flow to categorize repititive data